Carolina Kostner: 2018–2019 season

 In September, Kostner withdrew from the Japan Open.
 In October, she withdrew from both of her Grand Prix events – 2018 Grand Prix of Helsinki and 2018 Internationaux de France – due to pain in her left hip and inflammation of the proximal tendon of the "left rectus femoris muscle".

 At the end of December, she broke the silence to announce that she was still struggling with the after effects of her hip injury and wouldn't go to the Europeans, but aimed at appearing at the Worlds in March.
 Later, she announced that she would not be competing at the 2019 World Figure Skating Championships.

-Skating technique

-Kostner spins and jumps in the clockwise direction.
-She has performed triple-triple combinations in competition, including 3F–3T, 3F–3T–2Lo, 3Lz-3T, 3T-3T, 2A-1EU-3S and 2A-3T.
+Post-competitive career

+Following Kostner's competitive figure skating career, she began working alongside her longtime choreographer, Lori Nichol, to help choreograph competitive figure skating programs.
+Skaters she has worked alongside include Nicole Schott, Lee Hae-in, Yuma Kagiyama, and Rebecca Ghilardi/Filippo Ambrosini.

+In summer 2023, she also joined Kagiyama's coaching team.

 Endorsements and shows

-Kostner's current and former sponsors include Alto Adige/Südtirol, Asics, Grissin Bon, Lancia, Herbalife (from 2010–11 season), Torino Olympic park, and Roberto Cavalli (until 2009–10 season).
+Kostner's current and former sponsors include Alto Adige/Südtirol, Asics, Grissin Bon, Lancia, Herbalife (from 2010 to 2011 season), Torino Olympic park, and Roberto Cavalli (until 2009–10 season).
 Kostner's current and former official suppliers include Maybelline, L'Oréal Professionnel, Fratelli Rossetti, Damiani, Swarovski, Iceberg, and T-SHIRT T-SHOPS.

 Kostner designed her own costumes from 2010 to 2014.
 She worked with Roberto Cavalli in 2005.
 She performed in the show Winx On Ice from November 2008 and in Opera on Ice, held in October 2011 at the Arena of Verona, which was broadcast simultaneously in 40 countries worldwide.